Nicolas Schöffer: First creative period (1931-1950)

-The stylistic diversity that characterizes the first creative period is striking.
+The stylistic diversity of his first creative period is striking.
 This comes from a desire to try different techniques and subjects.
-Cathedrals, depictions of Jesus, nude scenes with Turkish figures, portraits of men, surrealistic creatures with double faces, a number of animals that are only depicted with their characteristic features, various still lifes and rare humorous drawings can be found in the repertoire.
-He did not make exact copies but he imitated masters of art history in order to understand their creative methods.
-Since works of this period were rarely dated it is difficult to establish a chronology but still a development from figurative to abstract works and an approach from the surface into space can be discovered.
+Cathedrals, depictions of Jesus, nude scenes with Turkish figures, portraits of men, surrealistic creatures with double faces, animals that are only depicted with their characteristic features, various still lifes and rare humorous drawings can be found in the repertoire.
+He did not make exact copies but he imitated masters of art history to understand their creative methods.
+Since works of this period were rarely dated it is difficult to establish a chronology, but a development from figurative to abstract works and an approach from the surface into space can be discovered.
 The transition went from figurative works through a phase of lyric abstraction to geometric abstraction.
 About the end of this phase Schöffer experimented with a painting pendulum and with a paint gun.

 On his way from the surface of a canvas into space the first step was thinking in three dimensions.
 He imagined an abstract three-dimensional construction and drew its projection onto the surface of the two-dimensional support material.
 The background was no longer to be viewed as such, but as the space in which the objects depicted exist in three dimensions.
 The image was only its projection onto a screen.

 The second step was to execute the constructions imagined in three dimensions as relief images.
 The reliefs have a main view and the parts stand out only moderately.
 A back surface supports the relief.
 The influence of Mondrian's Neoplasticism can already be felt in these relief images.
 The elements of this artistic language were the pairs of opposites horizontal/vertical, large/small, light/dark and the reduction of colours to the three primary colours: red, yellow and blue as well as the non-colours: black, gray and white.
 Later the rear support disappears and the reliefs leave the wall to enter space as sculptural works but still with a single main view.
 They mark the transition to the second artistic period.